mhspradlin/map/README.md

 If this tool encounters an error when performing actions (e.g. the destination directory is not writeable), then the tool stops performing actions immediately.
 It does not attempt to roll-back modifications that have already been made, so as always be careful with destructive filesystem actions like moving files with a Move action.

-[1] It looks like that gist has since been improved to allow downloading into nicely-named folders.
+<a name="gist-footnote">1</a>: It looks like that gist has since been improved to allow downloading into nicely-named folders.